Seamus Heaney: Politics

 Shaun O'Connell in the New Boston Review notes that "those who see Seamus Heaney as a symbol of hope in a troubled land are not, of course, wrong to do so, though they may be missing much of the undercutting complexities of his poetry, the backwash of ironies which make him as bleak as he is bright."
 O'Connell notes in his Boston Review critique of Station Island:

-Again and again Heaney pulls back from political purposes; despite its emblems of savagery, Station Island lends no rhetorical comfort to Republicanism.
-Politic about politics, Station Island is less about a united Ireland than about a poet seeking religious and aesthetic unity.

 Heaney is described by critic Terry Eagleton as "an enlightened cosmopolitan liberal", refusing to be drawn.
 Eagleton suggests: "When the political is introduced... it is only in the context of what Heaney will or will not say."
 Reflections on what Heaney identifies as "tribal conflict" favour the description of people's lives and their voices, drawing out the "psychic landscape".
 His collections often recall the assassinations of his family members and close friends, lynchings and bombings.
 Colm Tóibín wrote, "throughout his career there have been poems of simple evocation and description.
 His refusal to sum up or offer meaning is part of his tact."

 Heaney published "Requiem for the Croppies", a poem that commemorates the Irish rebels of 1798, on the 50th anniversary of the 1916 Easter Rising.
 He read the poem to both Catholic and Protestant audiences in Ireland.
-He commented, "To read 'Requiem for the Croppies' wasn't to say ‘up the IRA’ or anything.
+He commented: "To read 'Requiem for the Croppies' wasn't to say 'up the IRA' or anything.
 It was silence-breaking rather than rabble-rousing."
 He stated, "You don't have to love it.
 You just have to permit it."

-He turned down the offer of laureateship of the United Kingdom, partly for political reasons, commenting, "I’ve nothing against the Queen personally: I had lunch at the Palace once upon a time."
+He turned down the offer of laureateship of the United Kingdom, partly for political reasons, commenting, "I've nothing against the Queen personally: I had lunch at the Palace once upon a time."
 He stated that his "cultural starting point" was "off-centre".
 A much-quoted statement was when he objected to being included in The Penguin Book of Contemporary British Poetry (1982).
 Although he was born in Northern Ireland, his response to being included in the British anthology was delivered in his poem "An Open Letter":